Z flag: Military uses

-John Toland, in his Pulitzer Prize-winning work The Rising Sun, maintains, though, that the Z flag was raised only briefly:
+But John Toland, in his Pulitzer Prize-winning work The Rising Sun, maintains, though, that the Z flag was raised only briefly:

 Admiral Kusaka ordered the Z flag raised above the Akagi.
 This was an exact copy of the one Tōgō had used at Tsushima, but in the intervening years it had become an ordinary tactical signal... several staff officers, including Genda, protested when they saw it go up.
 It would cause confusion.
 Reluctantly Kusaka revoked the command and ordered another flag raised that vaguely resembled Tōgō's signal.